Dengue takes four more lives in Punjab

-On the other hand dengue also claimed a life in Federal Capital while 31 more tested positive for the virus in Khyber Pakhtunkhwa.
+On the other hand 35 more tested positive for the virus in Khyber Pakhtunkhwa while so far 10 people have lost their lives to the virus in the province.

 Dengue is a mosquito-borne viral disease that has rapidly spread in recent years around the world.